Harvs/PDF-Tools/DeveloperGuide.md

 ## 8. API Documentation

 API documentation is available at `/swagger-ui/index.html` when running the application.
-You can also view the latest API documentation [here](https://app.swaggerhub.com/apis-docs/Stirling-Tools/Stirling-PDF/).
+You can also view the latest API documentation [here](https://app.swaggerhub.com/apis-docs/PDF-Tools/PDF-Tools/).

 ## 9. Customization

-Stirling-PDF can be customized through environment variables or a `settings.yml` file.
+PDF Tools can be customized through environment variables or a `settings.yml` file.
 Key customization options include:

 - Application name and branding
 - Security settings